 It’s official.
 Sri Lanka is having its moment in the spotlight - and rightly so.
 With the promise of palm-fringed beaches, majestic elephants, ancient temples and flavour-packed food, the island’s endless charms are impossible to resist.
 Enveloped by the warm waters of the Indian Ocean, the coastline is made up of vibrant cities and sun-kissed sands, while inland there’s wildlife-rich parks and undulating highlands sprinkled with tea plantations.
-Our Sri Lanka itineraries will introduce you to these myriad wonders, and once you get a taste, you’ll never want to leave.
+Our Sri Lanka holidays will introduce you to these myriad wonders, and once you get a taste, you’ll never want to leave.

 No island of comparable size can boast as many cultural attractions and World Heritage Sites as Sri Lanka.
 The country has a colourful history of more than 2000 years, and remnants of early Sinhalese culture is still visible in the ancient cities of the now-famous Cultural Triangle.
 More recent Portuguese, British and Dutch influences can be seen in the colonial-inspired architecture and fusion of food found in the coastal cities of Colombo and Galle.